 How does transport work?

-- The ASTP will send you a letter/email with details about travel arrangements.
+- The ASTP will send you a letter or email with details about travel arrangements.

-- The contractor/driver will contact you with a pick-up and drop-off time and place prior to transport starting.
+- The contractor/driver will contact you to arrange a pick-up and drop-off time and location prior to the start of transport.

 - You may wish to prepare your child with socialising stories and rehearsal for travel.